hchiam/learning-llm-token-counter/README.md

 Could be used to tell the user ahead of time that there’s too many tokens in the input.

+The demo of this repo lets you check for a few different LLMs.

 ## Notes

 For example: here’s [OpenAI token counter](https://platform.openai.com/tokenizer) that could be implemented in JS with [`js-tiktoken`](https://www.npmjs.com/package/js-tiktoken):